Pharmacies now offering COVID-19 vaccines: Here's what you need to know

 Walgreens and CVS Health

-The CDC will be shipping a limited number of doses to Walgreens in Chicago and other parts of Illinois, Connecticut, Delaware, Kentucky, Maryland, New Hampshire, New Mexico, New York and New York City, North Carolina, Puerto Rico, Vermont, Wisconsin and West Virginia.
-The company is also administering the vaccine with local allotments in parts of Arkansas, California, Iowa, Louisiana, Massachusetts, Nevada, Ohio, South Carolina and Texas, it said.
+The CDC is shipping a limited number of doses to Walgreens in Chicago and other parts of Illinois, Connecticut, Delaware, Kentucky, Maryland, New Hampshire, New Mexico, New York and New York City, North Carolina, Puerto Rico, Vermont, Wisconsin and West Virginia.
+Walgreens is also administering the vaccine with local allotments in parts of Arkansas, California, Iowa, Louisiana, Massachusetts, Nevada, Ohio, South Carolina and Texas, it said.

 Initially slated to begin on February 11, CVS bumped the start of its in-pharmacy vaccination effort to the following day at a limited number of locations in 11 states, with the company booking appointments through its scheduling system on CVS.com or the CVS Pharmacy app.
 Those without online access can call (800) 746-4287.